Financial and Taxation Statistics for Enterprises (AFTS)

 Revisions and seasonal adjustment

 Each year, the previous year's data are revised.
 Beginning with the 2011 publication and up till the revised 2016, the Financial and Taxation Statistics for Enterprises series used the North American Industry Classification System (NAICS) Canada 2012.
 Historical data on a NAICS Canada 2012 basis were created using a concordance that converted the old NAICS Canada 2007 codes to the new NAICS Canada 2012 codes.

-The 2017 reference year publication uses the North American Industry Classification System (NAICS) Canada 2017.
+Since the 2017 reference year, the Financial and Taxation Statistics for Enterprises has used the North American Industry Classification System (NAICS) Canada 2017.